Brazil police arrest former minister in World Cup stadium probe

-SAO PAULO Police on Tuesday arrested a former Cabinet minister in a probe into corruption in the construction of a soccer stadium in northeastern Brazil for the 2014 World Cup.
+SAO PAULO (Reuters) - Police on Tuesday arrested a former Cabinet minister in a probe into corruption in the construction of a soccer stadium in northeastern Brazil for the 2014 World Cup.

 In a statement, police said they were serving five arrest warrants, 22 search-and-seizure warrants and bringing in six people for questioning, without disclosing the names of the targets.